Co-founder & CEO at LACE Partners

 He is also the Founder of The Digital Discovery Group, helping people and companies achieve their full potential by focusing on the needs of their customers, colleagues and suppliers and has previously led digital, design and strategy teams at CPA Global, Tesco PLC, Government Digital Service and the BBC.
 James has a BSc in Mathematics and Computer Science from The University of Birmingham and lives in Warwickshire with his wife and three children.

-Group HR Director at Domestic & General
+Chief Operating Officer at Domestic & General

 I am Group HR Director at Domestic & General (D&G), a world-class service organisation which provides 16 million customers in 14 countries with peace of mind.
 HR has an integral part to play in driving fundamental change in people and culture and we have made incredible progress.
 Since joining D&G in 2016, we have refocused our strategic priorities, pledged to live our values and put the customer at the heart of everything we do.